 Accounting and bookkeeping are not as urgent as, say, finding a technical cofounder or figuring out your cash runway.
 But that doesn’t mean it’s not foundational to the health of your business.
-Plus, without accounting, how would you figure out cash runway, or budget for another salary?
+Plus, without accounting, how would you figure out your cash runway or budget for another salary?

 If you’re the founder of a budding startup, this article will guide you through everything you need to know about bookkeeping and accounting, as well as some unexpectedly profitable benefits of thoroughly knowing your numbers.

 Accounting vs. bookkeeping

-Both are numbers-related, but bookkeeping and accounting are not quite the same thing.
+Both are numbers-related, but bookkeeping and accounting are not quite the same things.
 Bookkeeping is the process of tracking all financial records—mainly income and expenses.
 The term dates back to the olden days when business owners tracked finances in paper books.

 Accounting is the process of interpreting your financial records for everything, from making sure you pay the right amount in taxes to making strategic business decisions based on your business’s numbers.

 Both bookkeeping and accounting are vital to every business’s success, but you may have an additional need to keep good records as a startup.
 If you have investors, they’ll require that you provide financial reports.
 And if you are trying to get a business loan, you’ll need clear and easy-to-read financials so that potential investors can make an informed decision about investing in your vision.

 If you’re a brand new startup, read this

 Before you can start accounting, you’ll need to make a few decisions about your business structure.

 Choose a business entity